chrisg1622/simple-slackclient/README.md

 # simple-slackclient
-A simple wrapper for the slack api
+A simple python wrapper for the slack api